-2.4 SUBCONSTRUCTION, BATTEN CENTRES 336 MM
+2.4 SUBCONSTRUCTION - BATTEN CENTRES 336 MM

-Except for the batten centres, the battens are laid according to the instructions in section 2.
+Except for the batten distance, the battens are laid according to the instructions in part 3 (above).

 The first and last rows of battens are laid with a distance of 100 mm from the wall to the centre of the batten.